 - the strangely named ‘Horrid Sea Cucumber’ (Stichopus horrens) which is not as nasty as the name suggests!

-You can watch our new residents below, in a special time-lapse video – Touchpool Sea Cucumber Race – and for more photos of our Marine Aquarium and Fish Lab inhabitants, you can visit our Photo Galleries page here.
+You can watch our new residents in a special time-lapse video (below).
+For more photos of our Marine Aquarium and Fish Lab inhabitants, you can visit our Photo Gallery archive.